Raghavvram/Research-Reasoner/README.md

 - **Academic Research Community** for open access to research papers
 - **React and TypeScript Communities** for the robust development frameworks

-## 📞 Support

-- Create an [Issue](https://github.com/Shubham00-3/Research-Reasoner/issues) for bug reports
-- Join our [Discussions](https://github.com/Shubham00-3/Research-Reasoner/discussions) for questions
-- Follow the project for updates

----

-**Built with ❤️ for the research community using Perplexity's Sonar API**